arduino/help-center-content/content/About Arduino/Trademarks & Licensing/How-to-spot-a-counterfeit-Arduino.md

 ## Packaging

+### Boards

 * Individually sold Arduino boards come packaged in a compact, well-made cardboard box.
   * The top side should have a graphic of the board.
   * The bottom side should list technical specifications for the board.
-* Counterfeits may come packaged in cheaper and generic packaging, like a plastic antistatic bag or zipper bag.

 ![Arduino UNO R3 box in three different angles.](img/counterfeit/uno-r3-box-in-three-angles.png)
 ![Arduino Nano Matter box in three different angles.](img/counterfeit/nano-matter-box-in-three-angles.png)

+* Counterfeits may come packaged in cheaper and generic packaging, like a plastic antistatic bag or zipper bag.

+### Kits

 * Official Arduino kits come in well-made branded cardboard or hard plastic boxes, see examples below.

+![Arduino Starter Kit and PLC Starter Kit packaging.](/img/counterfeit/kits-boxes.png)

 * Counterfeit kits may come packaged in cheaper packaging with each component coming in a plastic antistatic bag.

-![Arduino Starter Kit and PLC Starter Kit packaging.](/img/counterfeit/kits-boxes.png)

 ## Color and silkscreen